Out of all the counties globally, you don’t expect Australia to be at the very end of the spectrum when receiving new

 6. PIA VPN – Best for Torrenting in Australia

-Last, but not least, we have the PIA VPN featuring strong encryption that completely hides your online activity and hundreds of servers in Australia.
+Private Internet Access provides strong encryption that completely hides your online activity and 3000+ servers in Australia.
 There’s a lot to love about this VPN service.
-It has 20,000+ servers in 77 countries that let you stream geo-restricted content such as Hulu, Disney, UKTV, BBC iPlayer, ITV, NHK, CCTV, France TV with ease.
+It has 35,000+ servers in 77 countries that let you stream geo-restricted content such as Hulu, Disney, UKTV, BBC iPlayer, ITV, NHK, CCTV, France TV with ease.